pacosalasv/DRH_Color_Ramp_Studio-Support/README.md

 ## Who is it for?

-Color Ramp Studio is designed for:
+DRH - Color Ramp Studio is designed for:

 - Blender material artists
 - Shader artists